Country Information Lookup

 - ISO 3166-1

-- International country-code standard that includes alpha-2, alpha-3, and numeric country codes.
+- Country and area code standard that includes alpha-2, alpha-3, and numeric identifiers.

 - ISO 4217

-- International currency-code standard that commonly represents currencies with three-letter codes such as USD, EUR, and JPY.
+- Currency code standard that commonly represents currencies with three-letter codes such as USD, EUR, and JPY.

 - E.164 calling code

-- International telephone numbering prefix used before the national number; it can be shared by more than one country or territory.
+- International telephone numbering prefix used before the national number.

 - Country-code TLD